lbryio/lbry-sdk/INSTALL.md

 #### Installing the LBRY app
 --------------------------

 Installing LBRY is simple.
-You can get a dmg installer for OS X (Mavericks and up) or a .deb for linux [here](https://lbry.io/get).
+You can get a dmg installer for OS X or a .deb for linux [here](https://github.com/lbryio/lbry/releases/latest).

 ##### OS X
 Just drag and drop LBRY.app into your applications folder (replacing any older versions).
-When it's running you'll have a LBRY icon in your status bar.
+When it's running you'll have a LBRY icon in your status bar and the browser will open to the UI.

 ##### Linux
 Double click the .deb file and follow the prompts.
 The app can be started by searching "LBRY", and it can be turned off by clicking the red 'x' in the browser interface.